StackOps/python-automationclient/_sources/Zone.txt

 Create a zone property
 ~~~~~~~~~~~~~~~~~~~~~~

-To create a zone property you must to specific the ID zone
+To create a zone property you must specific the ID zone

 .. code-block:: bash